adith104/Portfolio_site/content/pages/index.md

     subtitle: "Software Engineer | Cloud\_ & Machine Learning Specialist"
     text: >+

-      I am a seasoned software engineer with a strong focus on cloud architecture and machine learning, currently interning as a Cloud Engineer at Rheem Manufacturing.
-Here, I’ve developed and deployed Python-based RESTful APIs using frameworks like FastAPI and Flask, integrated Elasticsearch for rapid data retrieval, and optimized cloud infrastructure—reducing operational overhead by 30%.
-Previously, as a Software Engineer at Unique World Robotics, I built scalable API services for real-time crop prediction (achieving 97% model accuracy) and migrated infrastructure to AWS, cutting costs by 30%.
-I am also pursuing an M.Sc. in Computer Science at New York University (3.97/4.0 GPA) while contributing to cutting-edge AI research at AI4CE Lab, where I leverage deep learning frameworks such as TensorFlow and PyTorch to tackle complex challenges.
-With a passion for blending software engineering principles and AI, I strive to deliver innovative solutions that drive both business growth and operational efficiency.
+      I am a seasoned software engineer focusing on cloud architecture and machine learning, currently interning as a Cloud Engineer at Rheem Manufacturing.
+I’ve developed data-driven APIs using FastAPI and Flask, integrated Elasticsearch for rapid retrieval, and cut operational overhead by 30%.
+Previously at Unique World Robotics, I built real-time crop prediction APIs with 97% accuracy and migrated infrastructure to AWS, reducing costs by 30%.
+While pursuing an M.Sc. in Computer Science at NYU (3.97/4.0 GPA), I also conduct AI research at AI4CE Lab, leveraging TensorFlow and PyTorch to tackle complex challenges.
+By blending software engineering and AI, I aim to deliver transformative solutions that drive growth and efficiency.

     actions: []
     media: